moniker001/dat-pal/README.md

 npm install
 ```

 2) This command stores the data into a dat datastore.
-Use the command option ```-f``` to specify the filename.
+Use the command option ```-f``` to specify the filename with the extension included.
 The file must be a csv file and be contained in the directory `csvdata`.

 ```
 node main.js [-f] [filename.csv]